sharma0611/jpm/README.md

 * **Python**
 * **Windows Machine**

-  Currently, jpm only supports Microsoft Word templates so may only run on windows machines.
+  Currently, jpm only supports Microsoft Word templates so may only run on windows or mac machines.
 Linux version with support for LibreOffice (ODT format) coming soon.

 ## Quick start